blinq-dev/laravel-blade-icons/README.md

         ...
 ```

 To achieve this, we need to write some code that will transform the GitHub trees response into a ``discovery.json`` file.
-Take a look at the ``beforeDiscoveryFileCreated`` method below.
+Take a class at the ``beforeDiscoveryFileCreated`` method below.

 In this case, we also need to make adjustments to the SVG contents so they work well with the classes we apply to them.
 You can find guidance in the ``beforeSvgFileCreated`` method:
 - Remove all specified width and height, as these should be configurable by the user of the icon.